amingilani/spring-boot-tutorial/README.md

 # Zero to Spring Boot in Seven Days

 This is the story of how I went from zero to Spring Boot in seven days, and how you can too.
 This entire article is based on my experience alone.
-Expect plenty of Nodejs and Ruby references.
+Expect plenty of Node and Ruby references.

 ## Goal